 EMS, fire, and law enforcement are all dispatched to a local interstate for a report of a tour bus explosion with no further information available.
 You arrive on scene where command has already been established and fire suppression is underway.
 You are directed to the role of EMS command and are directed to where the patients are on the side of the highway.
 All 54 passengers escaped the bus before flames engulfed it and are now located roadside.
 Some are walking and uninjured.
 Others have critical injuries.
 You instantly realize there are many more resources needed than what you have, and at the same time, you realize this is the largest incident of your career.
 This is “the one.”
 Can you handle it?
+Do you have the right mass casualty training under your belt?

 The first word says it all–mass.
 Mass, meaning many patients, a large-scale incident, and a high amount of responding resources, often from multiple different agencies.
 This is the key reason behind the need for preparing and pre-planning.
 There are some questions you should be asking during the preparing and pre-planning process: